jloughry/Unicode/README.md

 &ldquo;stand-by&rdquo; (crescent moon) and &ldquo;1&rdquo; and &ldquo;0&rdquo; for
 &ldquo;on&rdquo; and &ldquo;off&rdquo; (IEC-5007 and IEC-5008) and &ldquo;T&rdquo; for IEC-5010.
-That would be in accordance with the recommendation in IEEE 1621 to use the IEC-5009 symbol to mean &ldquo;power&rdquo; as everyone in the world (except IEC and ICO) thinks it means, and the crescent moon symbol to mean &ldquo;stand-by&rdquo;.
+That would be in accordance with the recommendation in IEEE 1621 to use the IEC-5009 symbol to mean &ldquo;power&rdquo; as everyone in the world (except IEC and ISO) thinks it means, and the crescent moon symbol to mean &ldquo;stand-by&rdquo;.

 References